ElodinLaarz/reference/rpc/gnmi/gnmi-specification.md

         `d` branching from the `b` node - if the value of `c` has changed, but `d` remains unchanged, an update for `d` MUST NOT be generated, whereas an update for `c` MUST be generated.
+        Note: Deletes are *no longer* optional when the `suppress_redundant` flag is set, as there is no way for the client to tell the difference between an unchanging value and one that has been removed.
   - A `heartbeat_interval` MAY be specified to modify the behavior of `suppress_redundant` in a sampled subscription.
 In this case, the target MUST generate one telemetry update  per heartbeat interval,